-These lightcurves are superior to those from Buie et al. (1997) because the absolute calibration of the HRC images is good enough to stand on its own and does not need external calibration as was required by the earlier WFPC data.
-In particular, the quality of the Charon lightcurve is vastly better because the intrinsic SNR is much higher, the PSF overlap between Pluto and Charon is almost nonexistent, and the photometric quality of HRC data is much better.
+These light curves are superior to those from Buie et al. (1997) because the absolute calibration of the HRC images is good enough to stand on its own and does not need external calibration as was required by the earlier WFPC data.
+In particular, the quality of the Charon light curve is vastly better because the intrinsic signal-to-noise ratio is much higher, the PSF overlap between Pluto and Charon is almost nonexistent, and the photometric quality of HRC data is much better.

 4.1.
-Lightcurve Decomposition
+Light-curve Decomposition

-The observed photometry is a complicated mixture of variations caused by surface albedo features, changes in sub-earth and sub-solar latitude, and variations due to the changing solar phase angle.
+The observed photometry is a complicated mixture of variations caused by surface albedo features, changes in sub-Earth and sub-solar latitude, and variations due to the changing solar phase angle.
 Small variations caused by the changing latitude are ignored in this analysis.
-The approach of Buie et al. (1997) was to fit a Fourier series expansion plus solar phase coefficient to the lightcurve data.
+The approach of Buie et al. (1997) was to fit a Fourier series expansion plus solar phase coefficient to the light-curve data.
 One of the surprises in the new ACS data was that a linear phase coefficient was not good enough to model the phase variations.
-The non-linearity required a more advanced treatment.
+The nonlinearity required a more advanced treatment.
 A standard H and G fit to the data might be sufficient, but given our work on modeling the surfaces of Pluto and Charon we needed to compute a phase curve based on a Hapke photometric model (Hapke 1993).

-To fit the phase curve we used a uniform sphere with a mean single scattering albedo along with the surface compaction parameter h, the value of the single-particle phase function averaged over our phase angle range $\overline{P(g)}$, the back-scatter coefficient B_0 , and the average surface slope $\overline{\theta}$.
+To fit the phase curve, we used a uniform sphere with a mean single-scattering albedo along with the surface compaction parameter h, the value of the single-particle phase function averaged over our phase angle range $\overline{P(g)}$, the backscatter coefficient B_0 , and the average surface slope $\overline{\theta}$.
 Together these values describe a global response to changing solar phase angle.
 Note that for these calculations we do not include the effects of coherent backscatter and look for a good fit based only on the shadow-hiding components of the Hapke theory (Hapke 1993).
-While fitting the phase behavior, the mean single scattering albedo is varied to get the absolute flux correct, but the phase behavior is largely determined by the other parameters.
+While fitting the phase behavior, the mean single-scattering albedo is varied to get the absolute flux correct, but the phase behavior is largely determined by the other parameters.
+Note that the inclusion of $\overline{\theta}$ has a very small impact on the phase behavior but it is very important for the numerical integrations required